 - You need to have a strategic business plan along with the capability to accomplish it.
-While having a business plan will not guarantee the approval, still it shows your commitment and demonstrate that you can be trusted with their investment.
+While having a business plan will not guarantee the approval, still it shows your commitment and demonstrates that you can be trusted with their investment.

-The final step in the SBA loan application process is gathering of arduous and time-consuming paperwork.
+The final step in the SBA loan application process is the gathering of arduous and time-consuming paperwork.
 Here is a list of documents you should collect for SBA as well as for intermediary lenders: